People get mad at me

-Back then, because I didn't have access to the information I do now, my opinion was lacking regarding the life Sid Vicious lived—albeit a very short one—and the way he died.
+Back then, because I didn't have the access to information I do now, I lacked a full understanding of the life Sid Vicious lived—albeit a very short one—and the way he died.
 When I was younger, I idolized him for the look and demeanor I saw at the time.
-But as I grew older and moved past that adolescent mindset, my perspective changed.
-For the longest time, I held negative thoughts about him because he was a junkie and an addict.
-However, the more I read, the more interviews I heard, and the more background I learned about how things really played out, the more my outlook shifted.
-I used to think he was just an addict who died doing stupid things and that it was entirely his fault.
-I always believed that if you’re an addict—no matter the substance—it is totally up to you to quit and seek the help you need.
+However, as I grew older and moved past that adolescent mindset, my perspective changed.
+For a long time, I held negative thoughts about him because he was an addict.

-Over the years, I’ve realized that under certain circumstances, the blame can be divided.
-Specifically, regarding Sid Vicious and his addiction: when Sid joined the band, he wasn’t addicted to heroin.
-Technically, his name wasn’t even Sid Vicious; Johnny Rotten named him after his hamster, who (in Rotten's words) had no teeth and couldn’t find his way out of a paper crisp bag.
+Specifically, regarding Sid Vicious and his addiction: When Sid joined the band, he wasn’t addicted to heroin.
+Technically, his name wasn’t even Sid Vicious; Johnny Rotten named him after his hamster, who (in Rotten's words) had no teeth and couldn’t fight his way out of a paper crisp bag.
 But once Sid met certain people and started trying things to fit in, it led to his addiction.
 He began leading a life that changed him into someone who didn’t seem to fit his original character.

 Malcolm McLaren, the manager of the Sex Pistols, took Sid's naivety and exploited it.
 He made Sid feel like he was the "bad boy" and that nothing could stop him.
 McLaren put that image in his head, and Sid started to believe it.
 The drug addiction only amplified the persona he became.
 From everything I have read, almost everyone around him fed that addiction—whether it was the people he hung around with, Malcolm, Nancy Spungen, or even his own mother.